CurveDocs/curve-docs/docs/crvUSD/amm.md

 When creating a new loan, the controller evenly distributes the collateral put up by the user across a specified number of bands in the AMM and mints stablecoins for the user, each representing a range of collateral prices.

-The **loan-to-value (LTV)** ratio depends on the number of bands.
+The **loan-to-value (LTV)** ratio depends on the number of bands:

 $$LTV = 1 - \text{loan_discount} - 1 * \frac{N}{2*A}$$

-Interestingly enough, the start of the liquidation range is also determined by the LTV:
+The start of the liquidation range is also determined by the LTV:

 $$ \text{starting_price} = \frac{debt} {collateral * LTV} $$